Behind the scenes of ‘Metropolis’, the pioneering sci-fi masterpiece by Fritz Lang

 Metropolis, the pioneering 1927 German expressionist science-fiction film directed by Fritz Lang, is a picture undoubtedly written into the history books.

-At the time of filming, between 1925–26, director Fritz Lang was handed a lucrative budget which stretched in excess of five million in the German currency of Reichsmark.
-In response, Lang and his production team went to work for 17 straight months, filming in Germany during the Weimar period.
+At the time of filming, between 1925–26, director Fritz Lang was handed a lucrative budget which stretched in excess of five million German Reichsmark.
+In response, Lang and his production team went to work for 17 straight months, filming during the Weimar period.